 28. There shall be no voting by proxy or post.

-30. The Committee shall have the power to determine (a) all questions, differences or disputes which may arise as to the construction of these Rules.
+(a) All questions, differences or disputes which may arise as to the construction of these Rules.

 (b) Any matters not provided for in these Rules.